bitburner-official/bitburner-src/doc/source/basicgameplay/terminal.rst

 The information 'scan-analyze' displays about each server includes whether or not you have root access to it, its required hacking level, the number of open ports required to run NUKE.exe on it, and how much RAM it has.
+When used the information is structured like:

+    n00dles
+    --Root Access: YES, Required hacking skill: 1 --Number of open ports required to NUKE: 0
+    --RAM: 4.00GB

+    ----zer0
+    ------Root Access: NO, Required hacking skill: 75
+    ------Number of open ports required to NUKE: 1
+    ------RAM: 32.00GB

+    foodnstuff
+    --Root Access: NO, Required hacking skill: 1 --Number of open ports required to NUKE: 0
+    --RAM: 16.00GB

+In this case :code:`n00dles` and :code:`foodnstuff` are connected to the current server and :code:`zer0` is connected to :code:`n00dles`.

 .. _scp_terminal_command: